yangashley/task-list-api/ada-project-docs/wave_06.md

 ### Updates to the Goal Model

-Use independent research to discover how to set up a one-to-many relationship in Flask.

 The Goal model should have a _relationship_ with the model Task.

-After learning the strategy for creating a one-to-many relationship, in the Goal model, we recommend:
+After reviewing the strategy for creating a one-to-many relationship, it is up to you if you would like to add convenience attributes for accessing the `Goal` model from it's related `Task`s and vice versa, accessing the list of associated `Task`s from a `Goal` model.

-- Setting the `lazy` value to `True`

 ### Updates to the Task Model

-Use independent research to discover how to set up a one-to-many relationship in Flask.

 The Task model should belong to one `Goal`.

-After learning the strategy for creating a one-to-many relationship, in the Task model, we recommend:
+After reviewing the strategy for creating a one-to-many relationship, in the Task model, we recommend:

 - Setting the foreign key to `goal`'s primary key column
-- Setting the `nullable` to `True`
+- Using `Optional` syntax to make the attribute nullable

 Remember to run `flask db migrate` and `flask db upgrade` whenever there is a change to the model.